jsan3386/avatar/docs/index.md

 Integration of Makehuman inside Blender with a intuitive interface for a fast prototyping of dressed human models.
 The add-on includes a small subset of assets available in Makehuman.
 The 3D model shape can be slightly modified by a set of different parameters.
 The purpose of this add-on is to have a ready to use tool to generate large datasets that can be used to train neural networks.
 Everything can be scripted in python, most useful functions and explanations are given below.

-- There is also available a MoCap software using this add-on.
+- There is also available a MoCap software using this add-on. (to release soon)
-- A new version integrating SMPL model for researchers will be made public soon.

 ### Useful python code